joelchan/notes/content/C- Designing for ambient review is a rich opportunity space.md

 However, distraction can be valuable. [[P- Devon Zuegel]] claims that her most important insights came in conversations with others, where they would ask surprising questions that force her to reconsider ideas, rotate them, or examine them through a different lens.
 Surprise is a key ingredient for synthesis.

 Simple UX changes can often be enough to facilitate ambient review.
-For example, [[CatoMinor]] created CSS that would move the linked references for a page in [[Roam]] to the right side of the view.
+For example, [[P- CatoMinor]] created CSS that would move the linked references for a page in [[Roam]] to the right side of the view.
 When they were at the bottom of the view for a page, this meant that users needed to manually scroll to view linked references, which would take them out of the act of writing.
 By displaying linked references on the right, [it was easier to review without breaking their flow](https://twitter.com/CatoMinor3/status/1496467417098248192?s=20&t=TaH4nzPwDSSr5t3DW5x9uQ).

 In our interviews, we encountered multiple people who would set up [[Spaced repetition systems]] to resurface their most important notes periodically.
 Spaced repetition is typically used with flashcards to memorize information, but the people we interviewed had little interest in memorization.